MathematicGuy/RemoteObsidian/Artificial Intelligence/how_my_thinking_work.md

 Everytime I receive (i.e. read, listen, see) sth I do not or merely understand  my brain distract itself by sth it understand and knowed.
 + ?
 Might be Reason: In concentration mode, the brain must keep the stream of though flowing therefor it replace what need to be done with what can be done at the moment.

++ ?
+Don't make thing complicated by not assume sth right without evidence.
+Math is all about simplify, remember "conclude" mean narrow down answers and problems.